SBOM Introduction

 Once disclosed, the vulnerability made it glaringly clear the risk inherent in the open source components that are an integral part of our software products.
 The jaw-dropping number of exploit attempts via the vulnerability – within hours of its disclosure was an urgent reminder that visibility and control over open source components in our supply chain is a crucial part of vulnerability management.

-When done right, SBOMs allow us to check and monitor components received through the supply chain, and manage threats and vulnerabilities before they become headlines.
+When done right, SBOM security allows us to check and monitor components received through the supply chain, and manage threats and vulnerabilities before they become headlines.

 President Biden’s Cybersecurity Executive Order (EO 14028) Made SBOMs a Must